ReactiveX/RxSwift/Documentation/Examples.md

 // Now let's change the value of `b`
 // b = -8 is in RxSwift
-b.next(-8)                                  // doesn't print anything
+b.value = -8                                  // doesn't print anything
 // Sum of latest values is `4 + (-8)`, `-4` is not >= 0, map doesn't
 // get executed.
 // That means that `c` still contains "6 is positive" and that's correct.